 The same lenses are shown below with their hoods in place.

 Use the site's product image comparison tool to visually compare the Canon EF 16-35mm f/2.8L III USM Lens to other lenses.

 For their L-Series lenses, Canon always includes the hood in the box and the petal-shaped Canon EW-88D Lens Hood is the model that comes in this box.

-As seen in the side-by-side comparison above, the version II lens hood (similar to the 17-40 L lens hood) has a very wide design that doesn't fit nicely into a case, backpack, etc. For that reason, I seldom used it (and I always use lens hoods).
-The 16-35 f/4L IS showed up with a very nice, more-compact hood design and it is great to see the III receiving a similarly designed, more-compact model.
+As seen in the side-by-side comparison above, the version II lens hood (similar to the 17-40 L lens hood) has a wide design that doesn't fit nicely into a case, backpack, etc. For that reason, I seldom used it (and I always use lens hoods).
+The 16-35 f/4L IS showed up with a nice, more-compact hood design and it is great to see the III receiving a similarly designed, more-compact model.
 This hood has a flocked interior for essentially complete elimination of reflections and the hood effortlessly installs with a push-button lock holding it in place.

 Like its predecessor, the 16-35 III receives 82mm filter threads.
 Though these filters are large and relatively expensive, an increasing number of lenses are using this size – and those building a Canon f/2.8 zoom lens kit will appreciate the 24-70 L II sharing this size.
-A standard thickness circular polarizer filter used on this lens will increase light falloff in frame corners very slightly.
+A standard thickness circular polarizer filter used on this lens will increase light falloff in frame corners slightly.
 Although this is a relatively minor issue, I recommend purchasing a slim model such as the B+W XS-Pro filters to avoid it completely.
 Note that using a circular polarizer filter at wide angles can result in an uneven effect in some scenes, but I find these filters to be invaluable in this focal length range.